 Because every lawyer charges different fees, there is no real “average” price for a prenup.
 However, attorneys fees for prenups usually range between $1,000-$10,000.
 If you are worried about the cost of a prenup, it may be comforting to know that at Vantage Group Legal Services, our pricing works a little bit differently.

 Unlike most law firms, our legal group works on a subscription-based model.
 This means that we link you with an attorney based on your legal needs in exchange for a monthly fee.
 If you choose to move forward with your suggested attorney, they will help draft the legal documents you require.
 This substantially lowers the cost of individual documents like prenups.

 Are Prenups Enforceable in Illinois?

-- Adherence to the prenup would make one spouse eligible for public assistance benefits, or
+- Adherence to the agreement shouldn’t result in one spouse requiring public assistance.

 Who Should Get a Prenuptial Agreement?